-- 1 From the Navigation chart or Fishing chart, select a location.

-- 2 If necessary, select Navigate To.
+- 1 From the Navigation chart or Fishing chart, select a location. - 2 If necessary, select Navigate To.

-- 3 Select an option:

-- To use Auto Guidance, select Auto Guidance or S. - 4 Review the course indicated by the magenta line (Route Color Coding, page 55).
+- 3 Select an option: - To navigate directly to the location, select Go To or - To create a route to the location, including turns, select Route To or ... - To use Auto Guidance, select Auto Guidance or ... - 4 Review the course indicated by the magenta line (Route Color Coding, page 27).